chaoticgd/ccc/README.md

 ## License

-All the code is MIT licensed, with the exception of the code in the `demanglegpl` directory, which is taken from the GNU libiberty library and is licensed under the LGPL.
-This license is included in the form of the `demanglegpl/DEMANGLERCOPYING.LIB` file.
+All the code is MIT licensed, with the exception of the code in the `demanglegnu` directory, which is taken from the GNU libiberty library and is licensed under the LGPL.
+This license is included in the form of the `DemanglerLicense.txt` file.
+A copy of the GNU GPL is also included in the form of the `DemanglerLicenseSupplementGPL.txt` file.